 Nightline is a confidential, non-advisory, non-directive listening service, run by students, for students from 9pm to 7am in term-time.
 Students are trained in general listening skills; they are not trained in specialist support.
 They can be contacted at 0191 344 6444.

-Independent support is also available to students through the Help and Advice Service at the Students’ Union.
+Independent support is also available to students through the ASK Service at the Students’ Union.

 Chaplains are an integral part of the welfare provision and pastoral support that the University offers both to staff and students.
 Chaplains at Durham are either based in Colleges where their care is for all members of College, or they work across the University where the Chaplain usually represents a particular denomination or faith community (though they are still available to everyone).